carolinamedina26/School_District_Analysis/README.md

   **The Total school budget and budget per student did not change**, because the correct math and reading scores does not affect the results of these two variables.

+# Summary

+These changes affect the Thomas High School results, mainly evidenced on the average passing reading with a decrease of 0.29%; The passing math percentage also got reduced by 0.09%, these two major changes affected the overall passing performance of the school, evidencing a decrease of 0.31%.
+Although the percentage of student that pass reading reduced, the average score of reading increased by 0.05, which means the new total of students obtain a higher grade on average.